 Leads: Peter Sarsgaard and Winona Ryder.

 Analysis: The film has to shine intelligence and be full of psychology.
 The trick here is that most people will, undoubtedly, find the results of Milgram’s study on obedience very surprising, if not downright shocking.
-A possible problem here is that the film may be too tedious to watch for people (mostly past or present psychology students all over the world) who are familiar with Milgram’s experiment.
+A possible problem here is that the film may be too tedious to watch for people (mostly past or present psychology students all over the world) who are familiar with Milgram’s experiments.
 The trailer does not look as though there will be something more to the film’s story than the controversial stuff surrounding Milgram’s personality and his “unethical” experiment.
 As one critic put it, “you need more than an intriguing social experiment to drive a feature-length film”.

 Another interesting view on obedience is the movie ‘The Experiment” (2010), possibly based on the documentary of the same name, and starring Adrien Brody.
 That film, also based on real events, depicts the so-called controversial “prison-study” experiment conducted by Philip Zimbardo at Stanford University in 1971.
-Conformity and obedience behavioural traits go hand-in-hand, and, therefore, there is also an old movie “12 Angry Men” (1957) for a nice viewpoint on human “conformity” in action.
+Conformity and obedience behavioural traits go hand-in-hand, and, therefore, there is also an old movie “12 Angry Men” (1957) for a insightful viewpoint on human “conformity” in action.

 Conclusion: The film promises to be immensely thought-provoking and extremely interesting from a psychological viewpoint.
 The directing and acting look just as good, and if we couple all that with the fact that “Experimenter” is actually based on a real story, then we are definitely faced with a film that is worth a watch.